akr3ch/CheatSheet/README.md

  * notice that there is a variable added before the username & hostname.
  * now we are inside of the Python virtual environment.
 -------------------------------------------------------------------------------------------------
-# Scecific permission for specific user
+# Specific permission for specific user
 `no permission`
 ```
 setfacl -m u:username:000 myfolder/myfile